Solving Issues Caused by Negative Pressure in a Building

 Have you ever opened a window and then went to close a door in the same room, and the door slammed shut?
 The force behind this jarring phenomenon is called negative pressure.
 Not only does this cause doors to close so abruptly, but it also makes them more difficult and, in some cases, impossible or dangerous to open.
 Negative pressure in buildings, more specifically industrial buildings, can amplify the severity of this force and affect other HVAC-related issues.
 Overcoming this pressure force is vital to maintaining a safe industrial environment and is achievable with the proper equipment.

 Both wind and temperature affect air pressure, so ventilation systems need to be able to overcome these fluctuating forces.
 The ideal pressure situation for a building would be positively pressurized, inverse to negative pressure.
-This creates an environment where the air quality is more ideal and negates issues such as:
+This creates an environment where the air quality is more ideal and negates issues such as: difficulty opening and closing doors, high humidity, high energy costs, more mess, insect infiltration, & hot and cold spots.

 Difficulty Opening and Closing Doors